XianzheFan/XianzheFan.github.io/_pages/about.md

 <!-- I am also honored to be advised by Professor [Hong Shen](https://www.andrew.cmu.edu/user/hongs/) in the Human-Computer Interaction Institute at Carnegie Mellon University. -->

 My research interests lie in the area of Human-Computer Interaction (HCI).
-**I develop systems that reshape how users *collaborate* with AIGC and *evaluate* it, and uncover interesting *insights*.
+**I develop systems that reshape how users *collaborate* with AIGC, and uncover interesting *insights*.
 I hope to utilize algorithms to achieve *alignment* between AI and human intentions.**

 I am particularly interested in the following topics:
 * Human AI Collaboration, e.g. Creativity Support Systems
+* Moral Alignment of LLMs
+* Generative Models, e.g. Diffusion Models
 * Trust and Explainable AI
-* Ethical Alignment
-* Generative Models, e.g. Diffusion Models
 * Intelligent Speech Interaction

 <!-- **I am seeking PhD positions in the HCI/CS field starting in fall 2025!** -->